 There are more and more search terms being discovered every day.
 More people are coming online every day and using the internet in new ways.
 Uh, so certainly not too late to create content, but you need to get specific.
 So you can’t just create a blog–like a YouTuber and just talk about your day.
 It should be about something relevant to your audience.
 And that’s relevant to something that you know a little bit about rather than a generalist site that might have worked ten years or 20 years ago.
 It was not going to work today.

 Pam Didner: That I 100% agree with you.
 When I started writing, I tended to ride just because I wanted to write what I wanted to.
-And that was back in 2011.
-And what I learned, but what I have come to realize after a year of doing that is I need to be incredibly focused.
+That was back in 2011.
+What I have come to realize after a year of doing that is I need to be incredibly focused.
 And, uh, mine is really about marketing.
 So at that time, I was trying to tap into a different marketing topic.
 Ultimately, my focus becomes 100% B2B marketing or anything B2B marketing-related or sales enablement.
 And I even narrow that down to pretty much just a sales and marketing alignment, content marketing, and Account-Based Marketing and just be very specific at the time.

 But I hear you that, uh, just look at my journey in terms of we’re trying to be very generic or general, and I knew it down over some time.
 That was my journey.